 Start: Thursday, April 08, 2021•11:00 AM • Amsterdam, Berlin, Bern, Rome, Stockholm, Vienna (GMT+01:00)

 End: Thursday, April 08, 2021•11:01 AM • Amsterdam, Berlin, Bern, Rome, Stockholm, Vienna (GMT+01:00)

 Host Contact Info: CeliaZaki@yahoo.com

-Please take part EVERY WEEK in this one-minute silent 'strike': at 11am Thursday just stop wherever you are to imagine a better future.
+Please take part EVERY WEEK in this one-minute silent 'strike': at 11am Thursday, or Friday, just stop wherever you are to imagine a better future.

 Post/Tweet "At #11thHourForClimate lets #ImagineFor1Minute"